 Attracts Top Talent

 Golden Parachute clause in the employment contract attracts a lot of talented top executives for employment.
-This clause acts as a safety net for the top executives at the time of takeover.
+This clause acts as a safety net for the top executives at the time of the takeover.
 It encourages them to stay longer in the company and thereby boosts their morale.

 Discourages Faulty Decisions

 At the time of the takeover process, the top executives often become insecure about their job.
 In order to save their job, they avoid any such deal, even if it is good for the company.
-Golden Parachute clause makes sure the top executives get enough rewards after their termination and helps them to make flawless decisions for the organization.
+Golden Parachute clause ensures the top executives get enough rewards after their termination and helps them make flawless decisions for the organization.
 It overcomes the personal bias of the top executives.